Chemical Sensing Innovations

 Sense the future

-Since its discovery in the 1970s, SERS has been an effective tool for sensitive label-free chemical sensing by measuring the vibrations of molecules in test samples.
-SERS is advantageous in instrument size, easy use, and cost performance than X-ray diffraction, nuclear magnetic resonance spectroscopy, and mass spectrometry.
+Since its inception in the 1970s, SERS has established itself as an effective method for sensitive, label-free chemical analysis, capitalizing on molecular vibration measurements in test samples.
+Boasting a more compact design, ease of use, and cost-effectiveness, SERS stands out against traditional analytical techniques such as X-ray diffraction, nuclear magnetic resonance spectroscopy, and mass spectrometry.
 SERS provides several orders of magnitude higher sensitivity than inherently weak Raman scattering by exciting localized surface plasmon resonance on metal substrates.
-However, the benefit of SERS is compromised by its poor sensing reproducibility.
+Nonetheless, SERS's full potential has historically been undermined by inconsistent sensing results.

 Technology